opendatasoft/ods-documentation/source/using_api/v2/query_language.rst

 Where clause
 ------------

-The **where** clause can be used in the whole search API as the parameter ``q``.
+The **where** clause can be used in the whole search API as the parameter ``where``.
 Its goal is to filter rows with a combination of boolean expressions, functions, expressions or search queries.

 A **where** clause can be: